isb-cgc/readthedocs/docs/source/sections/data/ICPC_about.rst

 About the International Cancer Proteogenome Consortium
 ------------------------------------------------------------
 The `International Cancer Proteogenome Consortium <https://proteomics.cancer.gov/programs/international-cancer-proteogenome-consortium>`_ (ICPC) is a voluntary scientific organization that provides a forum for collaboration among some of the world’s leading cancer and proteogenomic research centers.
-Launched in late 2016, the ICPC includes researchers from over a dozen countries sharing data and results of proteogenomic analysis in predicting the success of cancer treatment.
+Launched in late 2016, the ICPC includes researchers from over a dozen countries sharing data and results of proteogenomic analysis.

 About the International Cancer Proteogenome Consortium Data Set
 ---------------------------------------------------------------------